xBombjackx/imasu/README.md

 -   **Streamlit Web UI**: Open your browser and navigate to **http://localhost:8501**.
 This is the main interface for generating images.
 -   **FastAPI Documentation**: To see the API documentation, navigate to **http://localhost:8000/docs**.
--   **Application Logs**: View the combined logs for the FastAPI backend and Streamlit UI by running `docker-compose logs -f lovart_app`.
+-   **Application Logs**: View the logs for the API and UI services by running `docker compose logs -f api` and `docker compose logs -f ui`.

 ## 🛑 Stopping the Application

--   To stop all running services, press `Ctrl + C` in the terminal where `docker-compose` is running.
+-   To stop all running services, press `Ctrl + C` in the terminal where `docker compose` is running.
--   To remove the containers and network, run: `docker-compose down`.
+-   To remove the containers and network, run: `docker compose down`.
 -   Remember to also shut down the AUTOMATIC1111 service running on your host.